Alvinza/Alvinza/README.md

 # 👨‍💻</ Junior Web Developer> Graduate at HyperionDev

-- 👋 Hi, I’m Alvin Zondi, a 22-year-old passionate developer who recently graduated from HyperionDev.
-I love turning ideas into reality through code and am always excited to learn new technologies and skills.
+- 👋 Hi, I’m Alvin Zondi, a 22-year-old passionate web developer skilled in React, JavaScript, HTML, and CSS.
+I graduated from HyperionDev and love turning ideas into reality through clean, efficient code.
+I’m always eager to learn new technologies, take on exciting projects, and I’m currently open to work.

 - 🎓 https://www.hyperiondev.com/portfolio/108878/